sandole/sandole/README.md

 ## Facts about Me 💻

 - I’m interested in sports, gaming and coding. 👀
-- I’m currently learning web dev, NextJs and MERN stack. 🌱
+- I’m currently learning web dev and cloud computing. 🌱
-- Road to full-stack developer 🚀
+- Road to software engineer 🚀
-- I’m looking to collaborate on open source python projects. 🤝🏻

 ## Tech Stack 🛠